Share This Article

 Sign up to stay

 DON’T PASS ON PASSWORD MANAGERS

 We’ve all probably used one password to secure multiple, maybe even all, of our digital accounts.
 But that’s not safe, and it becomes even more unsafe as time goes on.
 If your one password gets stolen because of a breach, it becomes a skeleton key for your whole cyber life.
 This compromised password can be used it to gain access to all your accounts and your sensitive information.

 Here’s where password managers really shine.
 Password managers are pieces of software that often take the form of apps, browser plugins or they might be included automatically in your browser or computer operating system.
-With a few clicks, you can generate new, secure passwords that long, unique and complex.
-These passwords manager automatically store your passwords and can autofill them when you arrive at the site.
+With a few clicks, you can generate new, secure passwords that are long, unique and complex.
+These passwords managers automatically store your passwords and can autofill them when you arrive at the site.

 Password managers literally take a few minutes to download and get started with.

 You can fill in all your passwords at once, or just add a few passwords for your key accounts (email, banking and social media, for example) and add more over time.
 Many times, when you log into a site, your password manager will ask if you want to store the password – click yes, and, boom, another account is secured.
 And to keep your password manager extra safe, secure it with multi-factor authentication (MFA).